Jesselyn Radack: Whistleblower defense lawyer, after DOJ

-Law office of Congressman Alan Grayson

-From 2006–2008, she worked as a lawyer in the law firm owned by of Congressman Alan Grayson, "Grayon and Kubli", representing government contractors blowing the whistle on fraud in the reconstruction of Iraq.

 Government Accountability Project

-From 2009–2014, Radack was Homeland Security & Human Rights Director at the Government Accountability Project.
+From 2009 to 2014, Radack was Homeland Security & Human Rights Director at the Government Accountability Project.

 Institute for Public Accuracy

-Since 2015, she has been National Security & Human Rights Director of the Whistleblower and Source Protection Program (WHISPeR) at ExposeFacts.
+Since 2015, she has been National Security & Human Rights Director of the Whistleblower and Source Protection Program (WHISPeR) at ExposeFacts, a program of the Institute for Public Accuracy.
 Radack is one of the attorneys for National Security Agency whistleblower Edward Snowden.
 She was also one of the attorneys who represented National Security Agency whistleblower Thomas Andrews Drake, with whom she won the 2011 Sam Adams Award, given annually by the Sam Adams Associates for Integrity in Intelligence.
 They also both won the 2012 Hugh M. Hefner First Amendment Award.
 She is also the lawyer of whistleblower Brandon Bryant.
-Her writing has appeared in The New York Times, Wall Street Journal, Los Angeles Times, The Washington Post, The Guardian, The Nation, Salon, and numerous law journals.
+Her writing has appeared in The New York Times, Wall Street Journal, Los Angeles Times, The Washington Post, The Guardian, The Nation, Salon, and various law journals.
 She maintains a blog at Daily Kos.

-On May 9, 2019, Radack described her client Daniel Everette Hale, an analyst for the National Geospatial-Intelligence Agency, as a "classic whistleblower".
+Coverage

+Literature (nonfiction)

+She is discussed in books by Pulitzer Prize-winning journalists Charlie Savage and Eric Lichtblau, and other award-winning journalists including Jane Mayer, Eyal Press, and Kerry Howley.

+Film

+Radack has appeared in numerous documentaries including War on Whistleblowers: Free Press and the National Security State (2013), Silenced (2014), America's Book of Secrets (2014), National Bird (2016), United States of Secrets (2021), and Detainee 001 (2021).

+Art

+Ansel Adams' last protégé, Mariana Cook, photographed her for the book Justice: Faces of the Human Rights Revolution.
+Artist Robert Shetterly painted her for his book Americans Who Tell the Truth.
+British media artist Andy King created a photographed portrait of Radack using digital glich techniques.
+Journalist Pratap Chatterjee and political cartoonist Khalil Bendib tell her story in the graphic novel Verax: The True History of Whistleblowers, Drone Warfare, and Mass Surveillance.
+French cartoonist and graphic novelist Penelope Bagieu tells Radack's story via a comic strip in the book Brazen: Rebel Ladies who Rocked the World, a compilation of webcomic strips originally published on the website of Le Monde.